Jxiang2/backend-docs/sql/notes/ACID.md

 * Committed transactions must be persisted in a durable storage (disk) and not lost because of system failure
 * Caching database (Redis) does not have guarantee durability

-## Transaction

-#### A collection of operations that performs a single logical function in a database application.

-* Transaction Process:
-    1. Scan transaction see if locks are already applied on rows it wants to operate
-    2. Process transaction and put locks on operated rows until transaction ends
-* Concurrent Updates: if 1 transaction is updating a row, it puts a lock on the row and prevent other transactions modifying the row until first transaction commits or rollback
-* Concurrent Reads: No lock is put on rows that are being read, so multiple transactions can read the same row at the same time

 ## Dead lock